-The Collections Assessment for Preservation (CAP) Program is a new technical assistance program that provides partial funding toward a general conservation assessment for small or mid-sized institutions.
+The Collections Assessment for Preservation (CAP) Program is a new program that provides partial funding toward a general conservation assessment for small or mid-sized institutions.
 The assessment covers all of the institution's collections, buildings, and building systems, as well as its policies and procedures relating to collections care.

 CAP is a multiple-step process requiring close collaboration between:

 - A collections professional (whose focus may be living or non-living collections)

 - An architect, engineer, or architectural conservator

 The finished product is a complete assessment report with prioritized recommendations to improve collections care.
 The CAP report assists the institution by:

 - Providing recommendations and priorities for collections preservation action

 - Facilitating the development of a long-range preservation plan